Alastair7/stimate/JOURNAL.md

 ### 05-10-2024

 I hadn't too much time to code and it's almost 1 a.m and I am feeling tired.
 BUT i added the classnames library to use conditional classnames and to be able to join them.
 Also this is a note for the future me: Create components for the Login screen which manages its own status.

+### 06-10-2024

+I am trying to connect more users via websockets but I am lost trying to figure out how to do it.
+It's time to take a sit and start reading docs.
+Also I have achieved to receive the RoomCode created by the server.

+My next goal is to Join an existent session.